Help save 11,800 lives by May 31!

 Jim: And I-

-Dr. Guinness: I mean, I got on my way to try and make these, you know, talking I, last year to a table room of, of congressmen, eight of us at a table.
+Dr. Guinness: I mean, I go out of my way to try and make these, you know, when talking, I, last year to a table room of, of congressmen, eight of us at a table.
 And I was telling them about Lincoln.
-I said, at the end, “Which of you at your level would be the Lincoln?”
+I said at the end, “Which of you at your level would be the Lincoln?”

 Jim: Did anybody put their hand up?

-Dr. Guinness: And I can, and I can test with that group, they all looked at each other. (laughs).
+Dr. Guinness: I confess with that group, they all looked at each other.

 Dr. Guinness: But as you know, Jim-

-Dr. Guinness: … leadership publicly is not just the people at the top or out in front, leadership is the person who will take responsibility initiative, whatever’s right in front of them, an opportunity or a crisis.
-And you take someone, then you dear old, Ananias.
-That’s the only reference we have to Ananias.
+Dr. Guinness: … leadership biblically is not just the people at the top or out in front.
+Leadership is the person who will take responsibility, initiative for whatever’s right in front of them, an opportunity or a crisis.
+And you take someone then you … Dear old Ananias, that’s the only reference we have to Ananias.
 But what a part he had to play with Paul.

 Jim: Hmm.

-Dr. Guinness: Or the Jews love someone that I’d never heard of till I heard them talking about it.
+Dr. Guinness: Well, the Jews love someone that I’d never heard of till I heard them talking about it.
 Have you ever heard of Nahshon?

 Jim: No.

-Dr. Guinness: No. Nahshon in Jewish tradition and they praise him, was the gentleman at the red sea who put his foot in it first. (laughs).
+Dr. Guinness: No. Nahshon in Jewish tradition, and they praise him, was the gentleman at the Red Sea who put his foot in it first.

 Dr. Guinness: In other words, Moses held out the rod.